-The Associates' Club is a new membership training programme by the Museum of Architecture, designed specifically for the essential role of the Associate-level architects.
+The Associates' Club is a membership training programme by the Museum of Architecture, designed specifically for the essential role of the Associate-level architects.

 The programme provides leadership and business skills training for the Associates and also a platform to share experiences and insights.

-About the Associates’ Club
+About the MoA Associates Club

 Programme schedule and outline

-• First session: 13 February 2019
+• First session: Wednesday 23 October 2019

 • Sessions held from 6:30 - 8:30pm at Build Studios, Waterloo